 Feed Grain Mill and Hand Filling Operation

-This year (2025) we will try making smaller batches in our portable cement mixer.
-The plan is to put the mixer in the back of the pickup, mix a small batch, dump the batch into the bed and fill up pans.
+In 2025 we thought we would try making smaller batches in our portable cement mixer.
+The plan was to put the mixer in the back of the pickup, mix a small batch, dump the batch into the bed and fill up pans.
+The problem with this idea was the mixer was too small and we couldn’t make it work.

 Portable concrete mixer